architect/arc.codes/public/reference/cli/repl.md

 ## Example Usage

-- `npx repl` connects to a local in memory representation of `.arc`
+- `arc repl` connects to a local in memory representation of `.arc`
-- `NODE_ENV=staging npx repl` connects to staging tables and indexes
+- `arc repl staging` connects to staging tables and indexes
-- `NODE_ENV=production npx repl` connects to production tables and indexes
+- `arc repl production` connects to production tables and indexes

 After the REPL starts type: `data` to see the generated data layer.
 ---